renpy/renpy/sphinx/source/screens.rst

 * If the child will fit above the rectangle and `prefer_top` is given, the child is positioned directly abover the rectangle.
-* Otherwise, if the child can fit beklow the rectangle, it's positioned directly below the rectangle.
+* Otherwise, if the child can fit below the rectangle, it's positioned directly below the rectangle.
 * Otherwise, the child is positioned directly above the rectangle.